EmptySoulOfficial/MyBackup5/src/components/ui/Dropdown/Dropdown.md

                     so we can get a value out of it.
 - **changeFunction** = here goes the custom function, which sits in the parent component.
                        (here as customFunction)
+- **sendCurrentState** = give the sendCurrentState your conditional function with a prop in it, to get the boolean value.
 - **dropdownId** = a simple element id, you can set to your dropdown component
 - **dropdownClass** = a custom class, which is also given to your dropdown component for better styling options